Student examines eye on practice mannequin

 TermInterview Dates

-Applications are reviewed by the College of Nursing, but final approval is granted by the Faculty of Graduate Studies.
+Applications are reviewed by the College of Nursing, but final approval is granted by the Faculty of Graduate and Postdoctoral Studies.
 Admission is competitive, and meeting these requirements does not guarantee acceptance.

 • Non-academic admission requirements